 Florida Blue: Florida Blue’s network of primary care doctors and specialists will be able to treat patients virtually at their normal office visit rates.
 Visit the Florida Blue website, the Florida Blue app, the Teladoc app, or by calling Teladoc directly at 800-835-2362.

-Baptist Health: Baptist Health is offering telehealth services through its Care on Demand platform.
-If you or someone you know has cold or flu-like symptoms, visit here using code CARE19.
+Baptist Health: Baptist Health is offering FREE online urgent care services through its Baptist Health Care On Demand telehealth app.
+If you or someone you know has cold or flu-like symptoms, visit here and use code CARE19.

 Cleveland Clinic: Cleveland Clinic Florida is encouraging the use of its Express Care Online Virtual Care services as much as possible during the outbreak.
 Click here for more information.